derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 It's a legitimate proof-of-concept project that needs some reliability work.

-### 9. Sporstack
+### 9. Sporestack

-[Sporstack](https://sporestack.com/) offers accountless, API-driven VPS hosting for Bitcoin, Bitcoin Cash, Bitcoin SV, and Monero.
+[Sporestack](https://sporestack.com/) offers accountless, API-driven VPS hosting for Bitcoin, Bitcoin Cash, Bitcoin SV, and Monero.

 This is awesome.
 I'm sorry to say I'd never heard of it before.
 There's a lot you can do with it like spinning up servers for a day and running servers for projects that are...against the terms of service.